grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

 We can try to make them more compliant with the principle.
 First, let us refactor the `Level1` and `Level2` by moving instantiation of their castles out of these classes.
-As castles are required by the levels to make sense, we will use the approach of passing them through constructor:
+Existence of a castle is required for a level to make sense at all to make sense - we will say this in code using the approach of passing them through constructor:

 {lang="csharp"}
 ~~~